Table of Contents

 Race

-The essay What the woke revolution is — and isn’t discussed the ideological connection of woke attitudes to critical race theory.
+An essay in 2021 by Damian Linker, in the online magazine The Week, What the woke revolution is — and isn’t discussed the ideological connection of woke attitudes to critical race theory.

 Postmodern